moorepants/dissertation/physicalparameters.rst

    f(t) = A\sin{(\omega_1 t)} + B\sin{(\omega_2 t + \phi)} + C

 But the fit predicts that :math:`\omega_1` and :math:`\omega_2` are very similar frequencies.
 There was no easy way to choose which of the two :math:`\omega`'s was the one associated with the torsional oscillation.
-Some work was done to model the torsional pendulum as a laterally flexible beam to determine this, but we thought accuracy of the period calculation would not improve enough for the effort required.
-Future experiments should simply prevent the swinging motion of the pendulum without damping the torsional motion.
+Some work was done to model the torsional pendulum as a laterally flexible beam to determine this, but we ended up assuming that the accuracy of the period calculation would not improve enough for the effort required.
+The later experiments simply prevented the swinging motion of the pendulum without damping the torsional motion.

-The period for a damped oscillation is
+The period for a damped oscillation is:

 .. math::
    :label: eqnPeriodDamped